mchav/dataframe/docs/haskell_for_data_analysis.md

 <TODO>

 ## Data preparation
 Data in the wild doesn't always come in a form that's easy to work with.
 A data analysis tool should make preparing and cleaning data easy.
-There are a number of common issues that data analysis too must handle.
+There are a number of common issues that data analysis tool must handle.
 We'll go through a few common ones and show how to deal with them in Haskell.

 ### Handling missing data
 Data is oftentimes incomplete.
 Sometimes because of legitimate reasons, often times because of errors.
 Handling missing data is a foundational tasks in data analysis.
 In Haskell, potentially missing values are represented by a "wrapper" type called [`Maybe`](https://en.wikibooks.org/wiki/Haskell/Understanding_monads/Maybe).